sara-nl/ACES-Training/03-processing-tokens.md

 1) We will inspect the code which will translate our tokens into instances of classes for datasets, classifiers and feature extraction algorithms.
 In short we will answer the question how do I come from a combination of strings, parameters and flags to something that really does the computation.

-2) We will start the computations on an HPC cluster.
+2) We will start an example computation.

 2a) Connect to the database